Code-Institute-Submissions/Jack-Bennett-Interactive-Frontend-Development-Milestone-Project/README.md

 ## Credits

-The **contact form** design was inspired by the contact form designed in the small 'Module 4' project which was completed in at earlier date.
+The **contact form** design was inspired and assisted by the contact form designed in the small 'Module 4' project which was completed in at earlier date.

-The **slideshow** design was inspired and provided by W3 Schools: https://www.w3schools.com/howto/howto_js_slideshow.asp
+The **slideshow** design was inspired and assisted by W3 Schools: https://www.w3schools.com/howto/howto_js_slideshow.asp

-The **countdown timer** was inspired and provided by W3 Schools: https://www.w3schools.com/howto/howto_js_countdown.asp
+The **countdown timer** was inspired and assisted by W3 Schools: https://www.w3schools.com/howto/howto_js_countdown.asp

 France Image (Travel Packages): https://unsplash.com/photos/Q7htkhMW66Y